DL4DS/sp2025/static_files/discussion_slides/01/interactive_gpu_steps.md

-## 1. Request for an interactive session on a GPU node
+## 1. Request for an interactive session on a GPU node (wait for this to be allocated)
 ```
 qrsh -pe omp 4 -P dl4ds -l gpus=1
 ```
-## 2. Go to your '/projectnb/ds598/students/{your_username}' directory
+## 2. Go to your '/projectnb/dl4ds/students/{your_username}' directory
 When you request an interactive session, you will be in your home directory.
 You would need to go to your project directory to access your files.

 ```